Baizey/UniversalAutomaticCurrencyConverter/README.md

 Currency converters can act in 1 of 3 ways:

 - Carefully, searches in invididual text nodes, replaces in individual text nodes, Likely to miss currencies, never breaks websites.
-Runs fast.

 - Aggressively, searches across html tags and replaces across html tags.
 Likely to find all currencies, might break websites.
-Runs fast.

 - Intelligently, searches aggresively, but replaces carefully.
 Likely to find all currencies, never breaks websites.
-Runs slowly.

 Most extensions will likely act carefully.
 This extension currently acts aggressively.